-5 Netflix documentaries to watch in case you want to learn more about racism
+5 Netflix documentaries to learn more about racism

 Since the murder of George Floyd on May 25, by a police officer who knelt on Floyd's neck for almost 9 minutes, the #BlackLivesMatter movement is taking over the streets, newsfeeds and Instagram stories worldwide.